 Median Days On Market

-As of January 2021 the median days on market is less than 7 days.
+As of January 2023 the median days on market is less than 7 days.
 Evergreen is experiencing historically low inventory as you can see from the graph below. (see the red line) From my experience the top 3 homes in the $400k – $1.5mm range would be under contract within 3 days.
 Certainly as homes get more expensive are fewer people who can afford them and thus they are on the market a little longer.
 While I can’t fully predict the future I believe homes in the $400-$1.5mm range will still be in high demand.
-Interest rates are historically low in 2022 and I think this is going to continue to fuel the demand for homes in 2022.
+Interest rates have increased from 2022 but seem to have stabilized and I think this is going to continue to fuel the demand for homes in 2023.
 Evergreen homes in the past 3 years have increased rapidly in price.
 I know my personal home has doubled in value.

 Median Showings to Under contract: